signavio/Test-Driven-Process-Modeling/README.md

 7. [Credits](#credits)
 8. [License](#license)

-## Motivation
+## Motivation:bulb:

-:bulb: The main motivation behind the conception of this tool is to provide an interface to test the correctness and integrity of a business process model before it is compiled and deployed to the blockchain network.
+The main motivation behind the conception of this tool is to provide an interface to test the correctness and integrity of a business process model before it is compiled and deployed to the blockchain network.
 This pre-check could potentially avoid the risk of deploying a smart contract with errors.
 The tool also embraces the [Test driven development](https://en.wikipedia.org/wiki/Test-driven_development) process in the business process modelling.

-## Prerequisites
+## Prerequisites:memo:

 1. The project uses the latest version of [yarn](https://yarnpkg.com/) and [node](https://nodejs.org/en/) (v14.13.0 or above).
 2. Please follow the steps provided in the [modeling guide](##modelingguide) to model the BPMN diagram in the way that this tool expects to so that the compilation to smart contracts is easily carried out.

-## Modeling Guide
+## Modeling Guide:closed_book:

 ### Using Signavio Process Manager